 Wrong Choice of Surf Conditions

-> As a beginner it is important that you check out the size of the waves and rip currents.
-Going surfing when the waves are too strong can result into being mashed up.
+As a beginner, it is important that you check out the size of the waves and rip currents.
+Going surfing when the waves are too strong can result in being mashed up.
 You can also avoid unnecessary accidents by checking the conditions of the beach where you are going to surf.
 Watch out for rocks and reefs in the area before you decide to surf in any area.
-Get information on rip currents in thee area and learn how to “read” the surf to spot them yourself.
-Youthful beginners, aka grommets or groms should be especially careful.
+Get information on rip currents in the area and learn how to “read” the surf to spot them yourself.
+Youthful beginners, aka grommets or groms, should be especially careful.

-> Not Wearing a Foot Leash
+Not Wearing a Foot Leash

 Most beaches, by law, require you wear a leash for two reasons.
 First, If you fall and the board keeps going, you have not floatation device in the rough surf and rip tides.
 Second, a surfboard out of control, being pushed by tons of water can kill a child wading, a swimmer or another surfer.
 Wear a Leash!

 Placing too much weight on the back of your Surfboard

 As a beginner surfer, it is very tempting to place your weight on your back foot when riding.
 This results in the board tipping off backward since it will be like putting on brakes.
 The results of this error is shorter rides which will cause your board to sink, and you falling off the surfboard.
 You can avoid this mistake by keeping your feet forward the board such that the front foot is at the center while the back foot is in front of the board fins.
 Every time you want to lean, place your weight on the front foot and you are going to maintain your balance and speed and hence surf longer.